Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Methods

 where $E = K + U$ is total energy.
 If $\delta E$ exceeds $10^{-6}$, the segment is reintegrated with $\Delta t \to \Delta t/2$.
-In practice, adaptive refinement is rarely triggered ($<2\%$ of trajectories), and final drift remains below $2 \times 10^{-7}$ for all $f$ (Fig.~\ref{fig:energy}).
+In practice, adaptive refinement is rarely triggered ($<2\%$ of trajectories), and final drift remains below $2 \times 10^{-4}$ for all $f$, and below $2 \times 10^{-7}$ for $f \geq 8$ (Fig.~\ref{fig:energy}).
 This exceptional energy conservation ensures observed transitions reflect genuine physical complexity rather than numerical artifacts.

 The Keplerian baseline $\mathbf{r}_E^{(\text{Kepler})}(t)$ is computed analytically by solving Kepler's equation with orbital elements matching initial conditions~\cite{murray1999}.